tubbadu/QML-on-touchscreen/README.md

   * [ ] multiple fingers pinch
   * [ ] swipe from screen edge to the center
 * [ ] change page by swiping left/right (with animation)

+it would be amazing being able in the future to fork the whole KDE desktop environment to make it completely touchscreen-oriented